 - Tournament legends that have won the title in the past

-As we mention above, a wildcard could be given by winning other specific tournaments.
-Here are the tournaments that rewards the winner a ticket to the main draw for the 4 grand slams.
+As we mentioned above, a wildcard could be given by winning other specific tournaments.
+Here are the tournaments that reward the winner with a ticket to the main draw for the 4 grand slams.

-Wimbledon: A week prior to the tournament, Ilkley Challenger are played in bradford, where the winner as a tradition receives a main draw wild card.
+Wimbledon: A week prior to the tournament, Ilkley Challenger is played in Bradford, where the winner as a tradition receives a main draw wild card.

 US Open: USTA US Open Wild Card Challenge is a tournament where the winners of other smaller tournaments across the US, are playing against each other for a ticket to the main draw at the US Open.

-You can read more about how tennis players receives wild cards in this post.
+You can read more about how tennis players receive wild cards in this post.

-Another way for players to get a wildcard for the grand slams, are through exchanges.
-For example in the Australian Open, the tournament directors in Australia usually gives a french player a wildcard to their tournament.
+Another way for players to get a wildcard for the grand slams is through exchanges.
+For example in the Australian Open, the tournament directors in Australia usually give a french player a wildcard to their tournament.

-These exchanges increase the opportunities for French, American and Australian players, but in expense of those from less privileged tennis nations.
-It would be more fair to give out wild cards to rising players, who have proven in recent months that they have great potential, irrespective of their nationalities.
+These exchanges increase the opportunities for French, American, and Australian players, but at expense of those from less privileged tennis nations.
+It would be fairer to give out wild cards to rising players, who have proven in recent months that they have great potential, irrespective of their nationalities.